Grades 4 - 8

 Topics of Study:

-Word order and sentence patterns for simple Latin sentences • Basic functions of nouns, verbs, adjectives • Present tense • English vocabulary derived from Latin • Art and geography of the ancient world • Pompeii and Daily Life in Pompeii
+Word order and sentence patterns for simple Latin sentences • Basic functions of nouns, verbs, adjectives • Functions of pronouns • Present tense • English vocabulary derived from Latin • Art and geography of the ancient world • The Roman Empire ca. AD 64 and Daily Life in Rome across socio-economic statuses

 Skills We Teach: